Mar5Planet/mod1-oo-deliverable-1/README.md

-# mod1-oo-deliverable-3
+# mod1-oo-deliverable-4

-Practice Deliverables

-A Patient should belong to a Doctor
+Associations:
+A Patient has many Doctors through Appointment
-A Doctor can have many Patients
+A Doctor has many Patients through Appointment
-Patient
+An Appointment belongs to a Doctor and a Patient Appointment
+Appointment#initialize… intentionally vague.
+What will it need to be initialized?
+Appointment.all should return a list of all appointment instances Patient
+Note: you can comment out your #doctor and #changes_doctors methods Patient#appointments should return a list of Appointment instances associated with this patient Patient#doctors should return a list of Doctor instances associated with this patient through Appointments.
+Try to ensure this list does not include duplicates.
-Patient#doctor should return the Doctor instance for this patient Patient#change_doctors should take a doctor instance and update the patient’s doctor Doctor
+Patient#create_appointment should create a new appointment between the current patient and a specified doctor Doctor
-Doctor#patients should return an array of all the Patients for that doctor Doctor#dischange_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor Doctor#transfer_patient should change a patient’s doctor to another doctor.
-This should only work if the patient belongs to the current doctor.
+Note: you can comment out your #patients, #dischange_patient, and #transfer_patient methods Doctor#appointments should return a list of Appointment instances associated with this doctor Doctor#patients should return a list of Patient instances associated with this patient through Appointments.
+Try to ensure this list does not include duplicates.